High Bacteria Count At Pelekane Bay By Puʻukohola Heiau

 From the Hawaiʻi County Civil Defense:

-On today’s update of COVID-19, the number of new active cases, on Hawaii Island, reported and monitored by the Department of Health is thirteen (13).
-At this date, for Hawaii Island, eight (8) are hospitalized.
+On today’s update of COVID-19, the number of new active cases, on Hawaii Island, reported and monitored by the Department of Health is fifteen (15).
+At this date, for Hawaii Island, seven (7) are hospitalized.
 These numbers reflect the information provided on the Department of Health Dashboard which is updated at noon on weekdays.
 A total of forty-nine (49) deaths have been reported on Hawaii Island.

 Hawaii Island has seen an increase in both community transmitted and travel related cases of Coronavirus in recent weeks.
 Know this increase of coronavirus cases is of great concern and with the coming holidays and traditional gatherings demonstrates the critical need for you to follow the preventive policies of face coverings, distancing and gatherings.
-Residents returning from travel should be especially cautious when interacting with others.
+To all travelers, whether resident or visitor, please be especially cautious when interacting with others.
 The community needs your help to stop the spread of the virus.
 Know that the preventive policies are mandated and the Hawaii Police Department will continue the enforcement of these policies.

-On testing for tomorrow, Saturday, a District Test, which is open to the public, is scheduled in Hilo at the Afook-Chinen Auditorium and a Targeted Test, which is also open to the public, is scheduled in North Kona at the West Hawaii Civic Center.

 by Big Island Video News